ArhanChaudhary/qter/README.md

 As described, "solved-goto" would only branch if the entire cube is solved, however since each algorithm affects a distinct area of the cube, it's possible for a human to determine whether a _single_ register is zero, by inspecting whether a particular section of the cube is solved.
 In the Q format, we support this by each "solved-goto" instruction giving a list of positions, all of which must have their solved piece for the branch to be taken, but not necessarily any more.

 Can we do better than two registers with four states?
 In fact we can!
 If you try out the algorithms `R' F' L U' L U L F U' R` and `U F R' D' R2 F R' U' D`, you can see that they affect different pieces and both have order ninety.
 You may notice that they both rotate the same corner; this is not a problem because they are independently decodable even ignoring that corner.
-One of the biggest challenges in the development of qter has been finding sets of algorithms with high orders that are all independently decodable.
+One of the biggest challenges in the development of Qter has been finding sets of algorithms with high orders that are all independently decodable.

 If you're curious, the Fibonacci program uses these four registers: